 Are lip and tongue tie genetic?

-Can tongue tie be resolved without treatment?
+Can you resolve tongue tie without treatment?

 Are there any long-term effects of untreated tongue tie?